evilprince2009/Inverse-Cumulative-Palindrome/README.md

 ## Limitations

-I wans't able to find a result for those two numbers using this program.
+I wans't able to find a result for those two numbers below using this program.

 - 196
 - 788